jwetzell/showbridge/CONTRIBUTING.md

 # Summary of folders
 ## [lib](./lib/)
-lib is the actual meat of showbridge defining a library that is than wrapped up and fronted by other sections
+lib is the actual meat of showbridge defining a library that is then wrapped up and fronted by other sections

 published as [showbridge-lib](https://npmjs.com/package/showbridge-lib)

 ## [main.js](./main.js)
-main.js at the root of this repo is a script using [commander.js](https://github.com/tj/commander.js) that wraps the library above into an executable script with options for where to load a config from, log levels, node process messaging, etc.
+main.js at the root of this repo is a script using [commander.js](https://github.com/tj/commander.js) that wraps the library above into an executable script with options like where to load a config from, log levels, etc.

 published as [showbridge](https://npmjs.com/package/showbridge)